R/benchmark.regression.R

 data frame of size R x 4.
 It

-contains the Degrees of Freedom (corresponding to M
+contains the Degrees of Freedom (corresponding to M) for the four

 different methods for each of the R runs.